fearlessly-dev/swa-demo-docusaurus/README.md

-# Showcase Your Learning With Docusaurus + Azure Static Web App
+# Deploy your Docusaurus site to Azure Static Web App

 This is a tutorial shared as part of the #30DaysOfSWA series, to showcase the use of Azure Static Web Apps with the open-source Docusaurus static site generator from Meta.

+---

 ## What We'll Learn: